vincekellner/MovieRecommender/README.md

 # MovieRecommender
-This is a playground to apply and try out various approaches for recommender systems based on the publicly available movielens dataset (https://grouplens.org/datasets/movielens/)
+This is a playground to apply and try out various approaches for recommender systems based on the publicly available Movielens dataset (https://grouplens.org/datasets/movielens/)

 Some of the approaches are inspired by the talk of Daniel Pyrathon at PyCon2018: "A practical guide to SVD"